Jean de Vivonne: Sixtus V

 The following month after his establishment, in April, Pope Gregory XIII was succeeded in the Papal office by Pope Sixtus V. Sixtus endeavoured to establish himself independent of both French and Spanish influence.
 In his capacity as ambassador to Roma, Saint-Gouard frequently clashed with Sixtus.
 Despite their often tense relations, Sixtus appreciated Saint-Gouard's 'vigour and courage'.
 Saint-Gouard quickly succeeded in securing from him the re-establishment of an old etiquette that had been abolished by Gregory XIII.
 The ambassadors were to serve the Pope in the séance en capelle.
 Saint-Gouard as French ambassador would enjoy the second most senior position in this ceremony, behind that of the Imperial ambassador and before that of the Spanish.
-Frustrated at this the Spanish ambassador the conde de Olivares (count of Olivares) refused to participate in the coronation ceremony on 1 May.
+Frustrated at this the Spanish ambassador the count of Olivares refused to participate in the coronation ceremony on 1 May.
 He was also granted other symbolic honours as concerned courtly etiquette in Roma.

 In his diplomatic mission, Saint-Gouard would endeavour to ensure that Sixtus distrusted the Spanish.
 He stated to the Pontiff that while he would not wish to bet a crown on the Spanish deceiving him, he would bet everything that when it was to their advantage to do so, they would deceive the Pope.

 He would fight vigorously to defend the Catholicity and reputation of his king Henri against Sixtus.
 In this he was up against the cardinal de Pellevé an agent of Guise's in the Roman capital.
 During his ambassadorship he denounced the cardinal de Pellevé, who had been established in Roma around 1574, as a source of intrigues and mischief.

 Saint-Gouard wrote to the duc de Guise in early July 1585 chiding him for his rebellion against the crown.
 He informed the duc that he had learned his obedience to the crown from Guise's father the previous duc de Guise.
 Thus, he exhorted Guise to abandon his rebellious pretensions if he did not want to sabotage the reputation of his ancestors.

 The new Pope decided to recall his Papal Nuncio to France the bishop of Bergamo and replace him with the ligueur and Spanish sympathetic archbishop of Nazareth.
 Henri was greatly aggrieved by this and refused to receive the replacement, ordering the governor of the Lyonnais to halt his progress at Lyon.
 Chevallier speculates he may have been driven by the domestic frustrations he was experiencing after having been forced into a peace which conceded to his enemies in the Catholic ligue.
 Saint-Gouard championed Henri's decision before the Pope, even before he had received instructions from France, and demanded the Pope see to the archbishops recall.
 This offended the Pope so significantly that the Pope ordered that he depart the Papal States within 5 days, something he would do on 25 July 1585.
 Henri did not retaliate against Sixtus for the dismissal of his ambassador.